wp-plugins/cpt-onomies/readme.txt

 * Plugin launch!

 == Upgrade Notice ==

+= 1.0.3 =
+**DO NOT UPDATE IF YOU ARE NOT USING WORDPRESS 3.1 OR NEWER!!** If you're using a version older than 3.1., and having issues, download CPT-onomies 1.0.2. for bug fixes.
+Added support for Bulk/Quick Edit and Admin Sort/Filter.
+Fixed a few bugs.

 = 1.0.1 =
 Fixed bug that didn't delete relationships when CPT-onomy "term" is deleted.